Pulse nightclub shooting: Injuries

 Many of the injured underwent surgery.
 Most of them—44 people—were taken to the Orlando Regional Medical Center (ORMC), the primary regional trauma center three blocks away; twelve others went to Florida Hospital Orlando.
 Nine of ORMC's patients died there, and by June 14, 27 remained hospitalized, with six in critical condition.
-ORMC performed surgeries on 76 patients.
+ORMC performed 76 surgeries on 35 patients.
 The last of the injured was discharged from ORMC on September 6, nearly three months after the shooting.

 Three Colombians and two Canadians were among the injured.
 Additionally, a responding SWAT officer received a minor head injury when a bullet hit his Kevlar helmet.

 Perpetrator

 The gunman was identified as 29-year-old Omar Mateen, an American born in New Hyde Park, New York.
-His parents were Afghan, and he was raised Muslim.
+His parents were Afghans, and he was raised Muslim.
 At the time of the shooting, he lived in an apartment complex in Fort Pierce, Florida, 117 mi from the Pulse nightclub in Orlando.

 Mateen's body was buried in the Muslim Cemetery of South Florida, near Hialeah Gardens.